namuunaa/book-me/README.md

-> **Note**: This application is still in development.

 ### What is Book Me?

-Book Me is a web applicatio to exchance/lease your books.
-A user can list their books and another user can send a message to request to lease the book.
+Book Me is a web application to exchange/lease your books.
+A user can list their books and another user can request to lease the book.
 It's almost like a traveling library.

-Brought to you by a fellow reader, @namuunaa
+Built on Sinatra.
+Redoing in Rails to make it more robust

+> **Note**: Repo and git history got deleted accidentally